alexthecat123/LisaSourceCompilation/README.md

 # Changelog
 - 7/9/2025 - Initial Release
 - 7/24/2025 - Added ```lisa_serial_transfer.py```, a script for easily transferring the source files over to the Lisa.
 Also updated the disk image and ```src``` directory with a new ```ALEX/TRANSFER.TEXT``` script, an ```ALEX/ASM/LIBSM.TEXT``` script that was previously missing, and a fixed version of ```ALEX/COMP/LIBOS```.
+- 7/25/2025 - Updated ```lisa_serial_transfer.py``` to use a larger buffer size, the -KEYBOARD instead of -CONSOLE, and a bunch of other tweaks.
+This has increased performance by a factor of two!
+Updated the disk imafe and ```ALEX/TRANSFER.TEXT``` accordingly too.